 Due to the built-out nature of La Cañada Flintridge, this is a valuable strategy to provide additional housing opportunities for lower and moderate income households.
+Existing development on religious institution parcels will not be an impediment to the development of housing given that acreage identified on the Sites Inventory was limited to 50% of the parking area and open space areas.
+Existing buildings remain.
 Utilizing church land for affordable housing also provides an attractive opportunity for affordable housing developers by minimizing their cost for land, risk, and time to process development applications.
 This approach also helps congregations further their missions to support lower-income populations while providing enhanced financial stability for religious institutions, many of which have been impacted by declining attendance, which has been exacerbated by the COVID-19 pandemic.